creepersguitar/CI-project4/README.md

 ## Installation
 - This section details the basic views of how to install the different parts of the application such as django, gunicorn and the PostgresSQL database.
 ### Install Django
+- To install Django, you first have to open your IDE (this will be shown in gitpod)
+- Then you click on the [terminal](backgroundcode/static/backgroundcode/images/terminal.png)
+    - or you click on the 3 bars in the top left hand of the screen
+    - Then you click on terminal
+    - finally new terminal
+- Once you are in the terminal you type "pip3 install Djang~=4.2.1"
+- Click enter then you will have Django installed
 ### Install PostgresSQL Database
 **This is for current Code institute Students only!**
 - The Postgres database can be installed for Code Institute Students only by heading to this [link](https://dbs.ci-dbs.net/)